Saïdou Sow

-Saïdou Sow (born 4 July 2002) is a Guinean professional footballer who plays as a defender for French club Strasbourg and the Guinea national team.
+Saïdou Sow (born 4 July 2002) is a Guinean professional footballer who plays as a centre-back for club Nantes, on loan from Strasbourg, and the Guinea national team.

 Club career

 Sow made his professional debut for Saint-Étienne on 3 October 2020, in a Ligue 1 game against Lens, replacing Maxence Rivera in the 16th minute, after the early expulsion of Timothée Kolodziejczak.

 On 25 January 2025, Sow moved to Nantes on loan.
+On 2 February 2026, Sow was loaned to Clermont.

 International career

 On 10 October 2020, Sow made his international debut for Guinea in a friendly game against Cape Verde, entering as a substitute and proving to be instrumental in his side 2–1 win by making the assist for Yady Bangoura's decisive goal.